tytydraco/yessleep/out/I_love_my_house_but_have_to_move.md

 “We should get a dog!” the wife says.
 “We are still mourning the last dog!”
 “It has been over 4 years.
 We haven’t had a dog in this house.
-With the boy in college I miss the pitter patter of little feet.
+With the boy in college, I miss the pitter patter of little feet.
 We can get a rescue and avoid the puppy phase.”

 With our genes the “pitter patter” sounded more like a Clydesdale learning to tap dance to pornographic Rap music.